cyfdecyf/cow/doc/implementation.md

 The final design is evolved from different previous implementations.
 The other subsections following this one describe how its evolved.

-COW uses separate goroutines to read client requests and server responses.
+meow uses separate goroutines to read client requests and server responses.

-- For each client, COW will create one *request goroutine* to
+- For each client, meow will create one *request goroutine* to
   - accept client request (read from client connection)
   - create connection if no one not exist
   - send request to the server (write to server connection)